Reviewing Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI)

 |2.29

-Latch currently has a consensus target price of $15.86, indicating a potential upside of 12.86%.
-Resideo Technologies has a consensus target price of $29.00, indicating a potential upside of 8.53%.
-Given Latch’s stronger consensus rating and higher probable upside, research analysts plainly believe Latch is more favorable than Resideo Technologies.
+Latch currently has a consensus price target of $15.86, suggesting a potential upside of 12.86%.
+Resideo Technologies has a consensus price target of $29.00, suggesting a potential upside of 8.53%.
+Given Latch’s stronger consensus rating and higher possible upside, research analysts plainly believe Latch is more favorable than Resideo Technologies.

 Summary